‘Vanderpump Rules’ Tom Schwartz Says He’s ‘Disgusted’ By Things People Say About His Wife Katie Maloney Online

 Schwartz told Hollywood Life that while the reality TV couple knows notoriety comes with the turf, he has had it with some of the over-the-top comments about his wife.

-“I’m pretty disgusted by some of the things people say about my wife online.
-We know you gotta take the good with the bad.
+“I’m pretty disgusted by some of the things people say about my wife online….
 We have chosen to share our lives with the public and understand it can elicit some strong opinions which for the most part we enjoy.
 Lately, though, they have been so toxic and seething.”

-The TomTom restaurateur went on to say that when he reads comments like “Your wife sucks and she is fat,” his initial reaction is that he wants to “verbally roast that coward into oblivion.”
+The TomTom restaurateur went on to say that when he reads online comments like “Your wife sucks and she is fat,” his initial reaction is that he wants to “verbally roast that coward into oblivion.”
 Instead, the usually calm reality star says he lets his anger subside and reasons that the online troll is most likely unhappy with his or her own life and is “probably projecting their insecurities and inadequacies” onto Katie.

 “We love when people are engaged with the show and [we] can take criticism and good roasts but if you are constantly spewing hateful things online let me tell you, you suck,” Schwartz said.
 “We are happier than ever, chasing dreams and I love my beautiful wife.
 She’s sexy, funny and I can’t wait to spend the rest of our lives together.”